 Bondage brings true freedom.

 I’m not proud to have a criminal record; however, jail was the best thing that ever happened to me.
 I never want to forget that experience and the lessons I learned about myself, life and God.
 When I was released from jail, I went to counseling and rededicated my life and marriage to Jesus Christ.

-Through a personal process of studying, meditating on and speaking God’s Word over my life, as wells as working a 12 Step program, God continues to heal the many broken places in my heart, mind and soul.
+Through a personal process of studying, meditating on and speaking God’s Word over my life, as well as working a 12 Step program, God continues to heal the many broken places in my heart, mind and soul.
 In my Heavenly Father, I have found the love I searched for my whole life.
-God has called me to reach other women who struggle with addiction.
-It is my prayer that by sharing my story, hurting women will know they aren’t alone in their pain and that healing is possible after addiction.
+God has called me to reach other women who struggle with life and addiction.
+It’s my prayer that by sharing my story, other hurting women will know they aren’t alone in their pain and that life after addiction is possible.
 True life comes only from trusting Christ, staying in God’s Word and depending on the Holy Spirit daily to walk in His freedom.

 If the Son sets you free, you will be free indeed. ~ John 8:36

-Tamara is a recovering addict.
-At www.reachinghurtingwomen.com she chronicles her 12 year recovery journey, teaches various Christian topics and shares messages of hope for other women who may be struggling in life.
-Tamara and her husband of more than 37 years live in Texas; they have three adult children and two grandchildren.
+Through the Reaching Hurting Women Ministries Tamara chronicles her 14 year recovery journey, teaches various Christian topics and shares messages of hope for other women who may be struggling in life.
+Tamara and her husband of more than 39 years live in Texas; they have three adult children and five grandchildren.